eradiate/eradiate/README.md

   <summary>
   Solar reflective spectral region
   </summary>
-  Eradiate ships spectral data within from 280 nm to 2400 nm.
-This range can be extended with additional data (just ask for it!).
+  Eradiate ships spectral data in the solar reflective region (at least from 280 nm to 2500 nm).
   </details>

   <details>